Dr Jo Setchell

 Coedited with Debbie Curtis

-I take a biological and evolutionary approach to anthropology.
-My research integrates behaviour, morphology and demographic studies with genetics, endocrinology and semiochemistry to address questions relating to reproductive strategies, life history, sexual selection and signalling in primates.
-The majority of my work has focused on a semifree-ranging colony of mandrills at the Centre International de Recherches Médicales, Franceville (CIRMF), Gabon.
+The first integrates behaviour, morphology and demographic studies with genetics, endocrinology and semiochemistry to address questions relating to reproductive strategies, life history, sexual selection and signalling in primates.
+The majority of this work has focused on a semifree-ranging colony of mandrills at the Centre International de Recherches Médicales, Franceville (CIRMF), Gabon.
 I have also conducted primate fieldwork in Cameroon, Congo and Sabah, Malaysia.

 I began my research career by investigating the dramatic red colouration of male mandrills, showing that this was related to testosterone, increased with male rank, and attracted females.
 High-ranking, highly coloured males sire the great majority of offspring in this species, explaining their extreme ornamentation.
 I subsequently studied female sexual signals in the same species, contributing to the hotly debated question of whether female signals reliably indicate ‘quality’.
 I continued this focus on sexual signals by conducting the first comprehensive test of the ‘immunocompetence hypothesis’ for the evolution of ornamentation in non-human primates.